What is a customer touchpoint?

 They include those aspects of the journey directly influenced by your organisation as well as those influenced or controlled by third parties.
 This is an important distinction as, while you may not be responsible for a particular part of the journey, it still affects the experience your customer has.

-Identifying your Customer Touchpoints
+Identifying your customer touchpoints

 Before – how did they find out about you?
 Your customer may find out about you through adverts, billboards, social media, online reviews, or good old-fashioned word of mouth.

 During – which channels and what did they do?
 This is your point of sale (POS).
 It could be your website, branch, store, or delivery.
-Customers may interact with sales assistants and call centres.
+Customers may interact with sales assistants and call centers.

 After – what happens after the sale?
 These include invoicing, queries, returns, product support, product or service lifetime, newsletters, and customer feedback surveys